Understanding Plus and Less Adjustments on Settlement Statements in QLD

 • Land tax is typically the seller’s responsibility, but some contracts allow for adjustments.

-How Plus and Less Adjustments Work
+How Plus and Less Settlement Adjustments Work

 Example Calculation: